When to Match: A Cost-Balancing Principle for Dynamic Markets: Omitted Details for the Delivery Experiment

 This section provides additional implementation details for the delivery experiment in Section~\ref{sec:delivery}.
-We begin by formulating the underlying vehicle routing problem in Section~\ref{app:delivery_vrp} and describing its computational implementation in Section~\ref{app:vrp_implementation}, including the initial solution heuristic.
-We then explain how the Cost-Balancing algorithm is adapted to the dispatching context in Section~\ref{app:delivery_algorithm} and discuss the travel time estimation methods used in the numerical study in Section~\ref{app:travel_time_discussion}.
-Finally, we present the parameter calibration procedure in Section~\ref{app:delivery_calibration} and empirically verify the monotonicity of the matching cost in Section~\ref{app:matching_cost_monotonicity}.
+We formulate the underlying vehicle routing problem in Section~\ref{app:delivery_vrp} and describe its computational implementation in Section~\ref{app:vrp_implementation}, including the initial solution heuristic.
+We then explain how the Cost-Balancing algorithm is implemented in the dispatching context in Section~\ref{app:delivery_algorithm} and discuss the travel time estimation methods used in the numerical study in Section~\ref{app:travel_time_discussion}.
+Finally, we present the parameter calibration procedure in Section~\ref{app:delivery_calibration} and provide empirical support for the average-cost economies in Section~\ref{app:matching_cost_monotonicity}.